honeycombio/refinery/rules_conditions.md

 There are 4 possibilities:

-- `string` -- the comparison uses string operations (for example, "2" is considered to be greater than "10" because '2' > '1')
+- `string` -- The comparison uses string operations.
+(For example, "2" is considered to be greater than "10" because '2' > '1'.)
-- `int` -- the comparison uses integers (1.5 == 1 because 1.5 gets converted to 1)
+- `int` -- The comparison uses integers.
+(1.5 == 1 because `1.5` gets converted to `1`)
-- `float` -- the comparison uses floating point, which generally reflects how most people think of numbers
+- `float` -- The comparison uses floating point values.
-- `bool` -- the comparison tries to convert values to boolean.
+- `bool` -- The comparison tries to convert values to boolean.
 Note that because of the semantics of YAML, the `Value` parameter will interpret not only `true/false` but also all of `yes/no`, `y/n`, and `on/off` as boolean values.
 Span values, for historical reasons, interpret `true/false` and `1/0` as boolean, and all other values are considered to be `false`.

 If the `Datatype` parameter is not specified, then Refinery determines the type of the incoming span value.
 If the value is numeric or boolean, it attempts to convert the `Value` parameter to the same type.
 If the span value is a string, the `Value` parameter must also be a string or the comparison will fail.